bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Labs/openmp/lab1.md

 Each thread has an ID attached to it that can be obtained using a runtime library function (called```omp_get_thread_num()```).
 The ID of the master thread is 0.

-__Why OpenMP?__ More efficient, and lower-level parallel code is possible, however OpenMP hides the low-level details and allows the programmer to describe the parallel code with high-level constructs, which is as simple as it can get.

-OpenMP has directives that allow the programmer to:

-  * specify the parallel region
+When specifying a parallel region, we'll also:
 * specify whether the variables in the parallel section are private or shared
 * specify how/if the threads are synchronized
 * specify how to parallelize loops
 * specify how the works is divided between threads (scheduling)

+Overall the advantage of OpenMP is a good trade-off between simplicity of use and efficiency: it  hides the low-level details and allows the programmer to describe the parallel code with high-level constructs.
+There are other, more efficient and more general parallel libraries and lower-level parallel code is possible (e.g. OpenMPI).

 ### Hello world with OpenMP threads